makimso6998/RISCV/README.md

 # RISCV
-This is the design of RISC V CPU
+This is the design of RISC V CPU.  <br />
-License by Sang Truong Tan and So Kim Ma
+License by Sang Truong Tan and So Kim Ma.  <br />
 Form Ho Chi Minh City University of Technology